 Roy Lichtenstein’s work personifies the ideologies of the American Pop Art Movement.
 Many believe that the New Art Movement was in a way a rebellion to the convention of art, but rather it was an understanding and reaction to the social issues and paradigm of the time.
 The simplification of a form and the primordial colour palette ensures that the intended message was heard.
 Many American Pop Artists played much emphasis on the subject, tone and texture of their pieces.
 Ensuring that every subject had an intended purpose and method of rendition commented on the social temperature of the period.
-American Pop Artists not only responded to the advent manufacturing and beginning of Kitch Art in the gallery, but rather, illustrated the intense detail and precision associated with the simplification of a rendition.
+American Pop Artists not only responded to the and the advent manufacturing and beginning of Kitch Art in the gallery, but rather, illustrated the intense detail and precision associated with the simplification of a rendition.
 From collage, to planar drawings, Pop Artists strived for effortless renditions that in fact was immensely time consuming and strenuous.
 The Cubist Era taught us that the simplification of a form still highly represented a form, so to does Pop Art.
 Every shadow, line and curve punctuates a form, providing the most elementary shape with purpose and definition.

 Lichtenstein’s, “Lady with Hair Ribbon” c.
 1965 is one of the many females portrayed in his work.
 They are all depicted as a quintessential 1960’s beauty, with blonde wavy hair, and blushing lips.
 Despite their iconographic beauty, they are never happy, content or pleased; rather they are in a perpetual state of worry and instability.
 Her parsed lips and her unwavering gaze engrosses the viewer and makes them feel as though something is not right.
 The social temperature at the time of this painting was very much unsettled as well.
 Like many of the American Pop Artists of this time, the disillusionment of warfare and the mark it made on American Life was the main source of inspiration.
 America was moving from a time of safety and stability to a time of great social unrest and speculation.
 In order to really comprehend the intent of the American Pop Artists, social commentary is vital.
 With the Black Rights Movement and the invasion of Vietnam, American society was fraught with uncertainty and fear.
 America was also following the trend of manufacturing and the need for quick, easy living.
 This was a very interesting time in American History for Artists like Roy Lichtenstein, Andy Warhol and Jasper Johns.